 This makes it a great tool for beginner guitar players.
 If you are a beginner guitar player and don’t know what the word “gauge” means when it comes to plectrums then you’ll find my guitar pick buyers guide very helpful.

 4) Strum-N-Comfort – Magic Pick Stone

-The magic by Strum-N-comfort is a handmade stone plectrum with a heart-like shape and a talon-like tip.
-It also has an indent, so your thumb grips the pick comfortably.
+The magic pick by Strum-N-comfort is a handmade stone plectrum with a heart-like shape and a talon-like tip.

 5) Butterfly Finger Picks

 The Butterfly fingerpicks look more like a piece of jewelry than a guitar pick.